 Use the library's Video E-Reserves Request Form.
 Please indicate the date each film should be available for use by your students.
 Requests submitted without dates will be processed whenever possible in the order in which they are received.
 If a video you wish to use is not yet part of the Library's collection, please use the Suggest a Purchase form and indicate that the item is needed for Reserves and should be digitized.

-In Spring 2012, we moved to Kaltura, a new video e-reserves system.
+Kaltura is our system for streaming video e-reserves content.
 This system appears as the Media Gallery tool in your course sites.
 In Sakai videos are available in the Site Library, and faculty can also organize content into Collections.
 In Google Sites the Media Gallery page contains a link to the playlist for the course.
 You can find more information on adding videos to a site and using the Media Gallery on our Sakai Media Gallery and Google Video E-Reserves pages.

 Questions About a Submitted Request?